 Instagram has a history of predicting and adapting to market changes successfully.
 In August 2016, Instagram launched its "Stories" feature.
-At this time, Snapchat already had first claim on the concept of disappearing or temporary content.
-But Stories proved to be the right choice for Instagram - a way to produce raw, off-the-cuff content that contrasted with the most of the platform's carefully curated and heavily edited photos.
-After the Instagram Stories release, the platform's monthly users jumped up 200 million from 500 million.
+At this time, Snapchat already had the first claim on the concept of disappearing or temporary content.
+But Stories proved to be the right choice for Instagram - a way to produce raw, off-the-cuff content that contrasted with most of the platform's carefully curated and heavily edited photos.
+After the Instagram Stories release, the platform's monthly users jumped up to 200 million from 500 million.

 Instagram continues to grow and adapt, testing and adding new features frequently.
 Within the past two years, video use has skyrocketed among consumers.
 According to HubSpot, 51.9 percent of marketers report that they received the highest ROI from a video.
 Instagram has responded to this demand by increasing the app's video capacity.
 Initially, users were only permitted 15-second videos.
 Now advertisers can post video ads up to 60 seconds long.